India Heart Disease, Causes and Solutions

 India Heart Disease Statistics

-According to the World Heath Organization, 28% of all deaths in India was related to heart disease.
-In 1990, 15% of deaths in India was due to heart disease.
+According to the World Health Organization, 28% of all deaths in India were related to heart disease.
+In 1990, 15% of deaths in India were due to heart disease.

 Cardiac disease accounted for 14% of disability in India.